-By the time he was 40-years-old, Viktor Frankl had lived through two World Wars, spent three years in Nazi concentration camps, and lost his parents, wife, and brother in the Holocaust.
+By the time he was 40 years old, Viktor Frankl had lived through two World Wars, spent three years in Nazi concentration camps, and lost his parents, wife, and brother in the Holocaust.
 These incomprehensible circumstances, however, wouldn’t stop the immortal neurologist and psychiatrist from finding meaning in his own life and helping others to do the same.
-His therapeutic teachings about the importance of having purpose in life will forever remain treasured in the world of psychology, and his 1946 classic Man’s Search for Meaning will forever remain one of the most cherished inspirational books ever to be published.
+His therapeutic teachings about the importance of having a purpose in life will forever remain treasured in the world of psychology, and his 1946 classic Man’s Search for Meaning will forever remain one of the most cherished inspirational books ever to be published.

 Viktor Frankl Profile: